rudderlabs/rudderstack-docs/destinations/marketing/clevertap.md

 ## Contact Us

-If you come across any issues while configuring CleverTap with RudderStack, please feel free to [contact us](mailto:docs@rudderstack.com).
+If you come across any issues while configuring CleverTap with RudderStack, feel free to [contact us](mailto:docs@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!